Texas

 Step 12: Having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics, and to practice these principles in all our affairs.

-What Is Step 8 of the 12-Step Program?
+What Does Step 8 Mean in the 12-Step Program?

 Step 8 of the 12-Step Program is: “Made a list of all persons we had harmed and became willing to make amends to them all.”